Tested using Methodology v0.8

 Marshall Middleton II

-Whether you should choose the Marshall Kilburn III or Marshall Middleton II depends on your primary usage.
-The Kilburn III has a longer battery life with a warmer and fuller bass range.
-It also offers a higher output level and less compression.
-It offers room correction in addition to EQ tools.
+Whether you should choose the Marshall Kilburn III or the Marshall Middleton II depends on your primary usage.
+The Kilburn III has a longer battery life and offers room correction in addition to EQ tools.
 Although well built, it's not as portable as the Middleton II, which is smaller with a higher IP67 rating.
 The Middleton II also has a mic for taking phone calls.
-It has decently flat tuning, but it's not as boomy.
-You can EQ it to taste, but keep in mind that its lower max output means that bass frequencies tend to compress a bit more compared to the Kilburn III as you raise the volume.
-Still, its small size doesn't compromise the soundstage, and it fits more easily into a backpack for on-the-go.
+You can EQ it to taste, but keep in mind that it has a slightly lower max output.
+Still, it fits more easily into a backpack for on-the-go.

 Marshall Kilburn III